 - Go to www.ssa.gov/online/ss-5.pdf for the form.
 You can print it out and fill it in or fill it in online and print it out.

-- If you live in Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, or Washington County take the signed application with the ID documents you need to:
+- If you live in Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, or Washington County take the signed application and your ID documents to:

 Greater Twin Cities SSA Service Center (Open 9am -4pm)